 University of St. Andrews – St. Andrews, Scotland

-While HPU does not promote or endorse unaffiliated study abroad programs, third-party providers, or non-HPU study abroad program databases, our study abroad advisors still need to meet with all students before they apply to the program of their choice.
+While HPU does not promote or endorse unaffiliated study abroad programs, third-party providers, or non-HPU study abroad program databases, our study abroad advisors must meet with all students before they apply to the program of their choice.
 There are several important things you’ll need to know including, but not limited to, the following:

 Third-party providers offer study abroad programming in multiple locations around the world.
 Some provide all-inclusive programs, wrapping the costs of flights and excursions with tuition, fees, room, and board.
 Others provide very limited services, sometimes even not providing an official transcript in the program’s costs.
 It’s important to be sure of what services you are receiving as an applicant to their program.
 Speak with your study abroad advisor before applying to an unaffiliated program.